EvanHofmeister/mlops-zoomcamp-project/readme.md

 ## Data Pipeline

-Note, due to time contraints, I was not able to implement Docker/EvidentlyAI, CI/CD, and a few other elements I had originally intended to build.
+Note, due to time constraints, I was not able to implement Docker/EvidentlyAI, CI/CD, and a few other elements I had originally intended to build.

 ![Pipeline](images/mlops_final.png)